-The recent move to 'Designated Institution' status, as part of the University of Bolton group, is a significant achievement.
-The Department for Education has now approved that model and has designated a newly set up subsidiary company limited by guarantee (called Bolton College) which is eligible to receive public funding which is a necessary step in order to operate a publicly funded further education college.
+The move to 'Designated Institution' status, as part of the University of Bolton group, was a significant achievement.
+The Department for Education approved the model with Bolton College as a designated subsidiary company limited by guarantee (called Bolton College) which is eligible to receive public funding which is a necessary step in order to operate a publicly funded further education college.

 The College became a designated institute (being a company limited by guarantee) under the company name 'Bolton College', as set out in the Consultation, and transferred its property, rights and liabilities to the new company all with effect from 1st August 2018.
-The company will continues to operate the College from its current sites.
+The company continues to operate the College from its current sites.

-The first merger of its type in England will give a high level of security and open new opportunities for the community we serve.
-The long term goal for a genuine 'cradle to PhD' seamless education route is now a step closer.
+The first merger of its type in England provides a high level of security and opens new opportunities for the community we serve.
+The long-term goal for a genuine 'cradle to PhD' seamless education route is now a step closer.
 An example is that adult students are able to start off on short, non-accredited courses within the community to build up entry level skills and confidence before moving over to qualification based provision in the College.
 Our younger students are able to access our Foundation curriculum in order to build their skillset and confidence before progressing to higher level courses.

-All courses are carefully mapped to enhance employment and progression opportunities with seamless routes to University of Bolton provision, including higher and degree apprenticeships.
+All courses are carefully mapped to enhance employment and progression opportunities with seamless routes to College and University of Bolton provision, including higher and degree apprenticeships.
 Students have clear progression routes along with regular information, advice and guidance in order to enable them to make informed choices about the direction of their futures.